kartonfarkas/api_docs/source/suite/contacts/checking_external_contact_ids.rst

      - Comments
    * - key_id
      - mixed
-     -
-     -
+     - attribute via which the contact can be identified -
    * - external_ids
-     - [id1],[id2],…
-     -
+     - mixed
+     - [id1],[id2],…, values specified in the key_id for those contacts whose internal IDs the customer wants to receive
-     - id can be integer, string or array depending on the key field type.
-For example, for custom numeric fields an integer is appropriate, for a multi-choice field an array must be provided, etc.).
+     - ID can be integer, string or array depending on the key field type.
+For example, for custom numeric fields an integer is appropriate, for a multi-choice field an array must be provided, etc..

 Result Data Structure
 ---------------------